getify/You-Dont-Know-JS/up & going/ch1.md

 alert( b );
 ```

-If you run that, you'll notice that instead of printing the output to the console, it pops up an "OK" box with the contents of the `b` variable (`42` in this case).
-However, using `console.log(..)` is generally going to make learning about coding and running your programs easier than using `alert(..)`, since you can output many values at once without interrupting the browser interface.
+If you run that, you'll notice that instead of printing the output to the console, it shows a popup "OK" box with the contents of the `b` variable.
+However, using `console.log(..)` is generally going to make learning about coding and running your programs in the console easier than using `alert(..)`, since you can output many values at once without interrupting the browser interface.

 For this book, we'll use `console.log(..)` for output.